The Psychology Advisors are available to help you with a variety of needs including:

 Q. What is the difference between a Plan A and a Plan B minor?

 A. Plan A minors are for students who only have one minor.
 Plan A minors are typically 18 credits, but that number varies by department.
 Plan B minors are for students who have more than one minor.
-The Plan B minor is typically smaller (i.e. 12 credits).
+The Plan B minor is typically smaller (i.e. 12 credits) and is not offered for every minor.
 The idea behind the Plan B minor is to require fewer hours for students who want to complete multiple minors.
-You must use the Undergraduate Bulletin to find the requirements for a minor.
-Each minor is different.
+Use the Undergraduate Catalog to find the requirements for a minor.
+Click on the 'Majors' tab at the top and then you will be able to scroll through all major and minor options.

 Q. How do I get credit for research?

-A. Once you have a research position lined up, talk to your faculty or graduate student supervisor about earning academic credit for your time.
-If your supervisor thinks you could earn credit, you must figure out the answers to the following questions:
+A. Once you have a research position lined up, talk to your faculty or graduate student supervisor about earning academic credit.
+Refer to the Undergraduate Research section of our website for details.

 Q. How do I get credit for volunteering or internship?